Sun694/generative-reading-group/sun/readme.md

 Empirical uses and problems solved: "Removes" KL annealing for VAEs.
 Better preformance on all benchmarks when compared to more traditional VAEs.

 ### week 5: challenging_assumptions.pdf: https://arxiv.org/abs/1811.12359

 Summary: Disentanglment is a scam

 Empirical uses and problems solved: Don't care too much about disentanglment.
-It doesn't matter tha much in alot of cases.
+It doesn't matter that much in alot of cases.
 More research required.
 Better metrics required.